Fall 2014, R546 Instructional Strategies for

 Course History and Intended Audience:

 Educators in all sectors are struggling with wave after wave of educational change.
 Many recognize the need for shifting their teaching philosophy to a more learner-centered or hands-on approach.
-This trend is especially evident here in 2013; the age of STEM, problem-based learning, online education, Wikipedia, YouTube, e-books, and massive open online courses (MOOCs).
+This trend is especially evident here in 2014; the age of STEM, competency-based education, personalized instruction, problem-based learning, digital learning, Wikipedia, YouTube, and MOOCs.
 Today, learners can be more self-directed.
 However, learners often lack sufficient time and resources.
-In response, this course provides a roadmap or useful guide for those stuck in the murky swamp of paradigm change and educational reform.
+In response, this course provides a roadmap for those stuck in the murky swamp of paradigm change and educational reform.
 Different versions of this course have been taught since 1991, with videoconferencing added in 1996.
 Past course participants have also included graduate students, corporate trainers, instructional designers, administrators, and private consultants.
 This course is intended for:

-Ø Anyone wanting to feel better prepared to teach.
+Ø Anyone wanting to feel better prepared to teach, train, or learn something new.

 Ø Graduate students looking to round out a doctoral or master's degree or minor in IST.